from agricultural producer to energy producer.

 - the landfilling of wet organic waste from the food industry.

-Livestock husbandry has a huge potential, as the majority of GHG emissions are linked to animal discharges, so the efficient management and recovery of manure, slurry, etc. here is the key.
+Livestock husbandry has a huge potential for anaerobic digestion and biogas production, as the majority of GHG emissions are linked to animal discharges, so the efficient management and recovery of manure, slurry, etc. here is the key.

-As for landfilling, organic and food waste remain the major irreversible nuisance on landfills in terms of GHG emissions and odors but also through the production of enormous amounts of leachate.
+As for landfilling, it is organic food waste that constitute the major irreversible nuisance on landfills in terms of methane emissions, leachate production and resulting odors.

-Their utilization in a biogas unit can incur great savings in GHG emissions; because the production of biogas will be controlled, inside the digester, under a gasometer; this shall help countries, including Morocco, to achieve their objectives set out in their NDCs (Paris Agreement).
+The utilization of these waste streams in a biogas plant incurs immediate great savings in terms of GHG emissions; the production of biogas is controlled, inside the digester, under a gasholder; this helps countries, like Morocco, to achieve their objectives set out in their NDCs (Paris Agreement), the global methane pledge, etc.

 anaerobic digestion. clean. sustainable. feasible.

-Livestock manure / slurry, plant waste and residues, and agri-food sludge; all can actually provide their producers with energy savings and a sustainable waste treatment solution.
+Livestock manure and slurry, plant waste, food leftovers, and agri-food sludge; all can actually provide their producers with energy savings and a sustainable waste treatment solution.

 generizon’s vision allows you to: